marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 ### Skills Learned

 - How to draw a logical diagram
-- How to setup and configure a home lab enviroment
+- How to set up and configure a home lab environment
 - How to attack, detect, and investigate
 - How to create alerts and dashboards